TheSmiths-Widgets/ts.chat2/README.md

 }
 ```

-## TODO
+## TODO (from the most important to the least)

+- Test on iOS
+- Add more functions from [ts.chat](https://github.com/TheSmiths-Widgets/ts.chat) (widget.js)
 - Add some customization
     - Allow to add more buttons at the bottom (like in the Hangout app from Google)
+        - Each button would raise its own event when pressed
     - Allow to change the send button (image or text)
     - Enable i18n
-- Each button would raise its own event when pressed
 - Generate the documentation into ```gh-pages```
 - Create a sample app into ```sample```